Rojas returns after being sidelined by Marlins' outbreak - WHIZ News

+MIAMI (AP) — The Miami Marlins’ revolving roster is about to undergo another major makeover.

-MIAMI (AP) — Miami Marlins shortstop Miguel Rojas became the first player sidelined by the team’s coronavirus outbreak to return when he was activated before Thursday’s game against the New York Mets.
+Shortstop Miguel Rojas became the first player sidelined by the team’s coronavirus outbreak to return when he was activated and in the lineup for Thursday’s game against the New York Mets.
+A wave of reinforcements is expected soon.

 Rojas last played on July 26, when the virus spread so widely among the Marlins that their season was suspended for eight days.
 He was among 17 players placed on the injured list.